-My research focuses on environmental governance in two related areas: (1) the conservation and management of marine ecosystems and species, and (2) improving the effectiveness of the science/policy interface in environmental decision-making.
-I am particularly interested in the challenges of effectively implementing Marine Protected Areas and biodiversity conservation worldwide, focusing in particular on: (a) the agency and influence of different actors, (b) the role of evidence/scientific uncertainty in the policy process and managing institutional complexity on multiple scales (i.e. from the local to the national, regional, and international).
+My research focuses on environmental governance in two related areas: (1) the efficacy of spatial approaches to conserving marine species and habitats, and (2) mechanisms for improving the science-policy interface in environmental decision-making.
+I am particularly interested in the challenges of effectively implementing Marine Protected Areas and biodiversity conservation worldwide, focusing in particular on: (a) the agency and influence of different actors, (b) the role of evidence/scientific uncertainty in the policy process, and (c) managing institutional complexity on multiple scales (i.e. from the local to the national, regional, and international).

 Current Research Projects